 The price at which a holder of Options (an "Optionholder") may purchase common shares upon the exercise of an Option is determined by the board of directors, provided that such exercise price cannot be less than the closing price of the common shares on the last trading day prior to the date on which such Options are granted.
-Subject to Shareholder approval, the Third Amended and Restated Stock Option Plan provides that Shareholder approval is required to reduce the exercise price of an Option and disinterested Shareholder approval is required to reduce the exercise price of an Option held by an insider of the Corporation.
+The Option Plan provides that Shareholder approval is required to reduce the exercise price of an Option and disinterested Shareholder approval is required to reduce the exercise price of an Option held by an insider of the Corporation.
 Options granted under the Option Plan may contain vesting provisions at the discretion of the board of directors of the Corporation.
 If an Option expires during one of the Corporation's self-imposed blackout periods, such Option will automatically be extended for ten business days following expiration of the blackout period.